EOEboh/personal-site/src/content/blog/the-key-to-faster-teams-is-stacked-feature-based-prs.md

 2. Consultant doctors can request the user to _schedule a meeting_ at a certain date.
 3. The user can then make a _one-time payment_ and confirm a scheduled meeting.

 You quickly get to work by, of course, working on the first feature on the list, but after some time, you complete the first feature and request a teammate or colleague to review a pull request (PR) you just opened, containing about a hundred lines of code.
 This is _huge_!
-It contained many changes.
+It contains many changes.

 Additionally, because the code review will potentially take some time, you cannot move on to the next high-priority feature— adding the ability to _schedule a meeting,_ until this huge PR is reviewed and merged, in other words, you’re blocked!